 The awesome flavor combination of lemon and blueberry gives such a lovely sweet and sour balance to these muffins.
-There is something so refreshing about biting into anything lemon, it’s almost energizing.
 That, combined with the plump juicy blueberries whose natural sweetness offsets the zesty citrus nicely.
 Then the hint of cinnamon rounds out all the flavors nicely which gives you the perfect bite every time.
-I mean, what’s not to love!

 This easy recipe gives you everything you want in a muffin which makes this a crowd-pleaser for both adults and kids!
 It’s perfect as a grab-and-go breakfast, to pack in your lunch, or to prepare as an after school snack.
-Pack some up for hours spent at after school activities or freeze some for a later date.
+Make a double back and freeze some for later.

 Keep this recipe handy for days you’ll be asked to whip up some baked good in less than an hour for a school bake sale your kids have known about for weeks.
 You’ll have them ready in less than an hour, they’re nut-free and incredibly delicious!

 You’ll notice that this recipe uses sour cream, which gives it a nice soft cake-like texture and the added applesauce makes them extra moist.
 Loaded with blueberries and a buttery crumb topping, enjoying one of them with a hot cup of coffee may just be your new favorite way to start your day!

 Begin by preheating your oven and greasing a muffin tin with spray or lining with muffin paper liners.

 In a medium bowl, add the all-purpose flour, baking powder, baking soda, and salt.
 Mix to combine.